Vignesh-Hariharan/Data-Analysis-with-Python-Free-Code-Camp/README.md

 [2.Mean-Variance-Standard Deviation Calculator](https://github.com/Vignesh-Hariharan/Data-Analysis-with-Python-Free-Code-Camp/tree/main/DataAnalysis/Mean-Variance-Standard%20Deviation%20Calculator)

+This is to Create a function uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.

 [3.Medical Data Visualizer](https://github.com/Vignesh-Hariharan/Data-Analysis-with-Python-Free-Code-Camp/tree/main/DataAnalysis/Medical%20Data%20Visualizer)

 In this project, you will visualize and make calculations from medical examination data using matplotlib, seaborn, and pandas.
 The dataset values were collected during medical examinations.